gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Information on limitations of binding Ada code in non-Ada contexts can be found under :ref:`Binding_with_Non-Ada_Main_Programs`.

-Note also that special care must be taken with multi-tasks applications.
-The initialization and finalization routines are not protected against concurrent access.
-If such requirement is needed it must be ensured at the application level using a specific operating system services like a mutex or a critical-section.
+Note also that you must take special care with multi-tasking applications.
+In that case, the initialization and finalization routines are not protected against concurrent access.
+If you need such requirement, you must ensure it at the application level using a specific operating system services like a mutex or a critical-section.

 .. _Restrictions_in_Stand-alone_Libraries:

 Restrictions in Stand-alone Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The pragmas listed below should be used with caution inside libraries, as they can create incompatibilities with other Ada libraries:
+You should use the pragmas listed below with caution inside libraries, since they can create incompatibilities with other Ada libraries:

 * pragma ``Locking_Policy``
 * pragma ``Partition_Elaboration_Policy``